 Pro or not?

 Understanding what type of style you like and to match the venue you booked is one important key aspect of selecting your wedding photographer.
-Take an in-depth look into their websites or Facebook page to get a sense of their style and personality.
+Take an in-depth look into their work by going through their blog, instagram or Facebook page to get a sense of their style and personality.
 If you booked an outdoor beach wedding, you might not want to focus too much on their indoor church ceremony portfolio.
 Does the photographer use mainly natural light source, artificial lighting or blending both of them so well that you could not even tell from their images.
-At Yimotion, our philosophy is that if the natural light source is good we will take it, but if it's not we will make it our own with artificial lighting to suit different situation needs.
+At Yimotion, our philosophy is that if the natural light source is good we will use it, but if it's not we will make it our own with artificial lighting to suit different situation needs.

 Meet with the photographer